mkiuzzl01/simple-react-project/README.md

 # Project Name: E-buy

 ## Overview :
-This e-commerce platform allows users to find their products using category and price range filters. this site ui user friendly and interactive.
+This e-commerce platform helps users find their products by using category and price range filters. this site ui user friendly and interactive.

 ## Features :
 * Filter any products by using product category and price range.